 Remember though, don’t use this as an excuse to drink your favourite wake up beverage all day long.
 Consuming too much caffeine can actually negatively affect your hair growth cycle by slowing it down.
 One way to bypass this problem is to apply caffeine topically.
 Hair and scalp masks can often have extra caffeine added to them to really help nutrients get back to the hair.

-If you’re worried about hair loss and want to know if your diet is the reason, come and pay a visit to the Toronto Hair Transplant Centre.
+If you’re worried about hair loss and want to know if your diet is the reason, come and pay a visit to the Toronto Hair Transplant Surgeons.
 Our specialists are highly trained and will be able to assist you with your concerns and help you make plans to move you forward towards a healthier life and a healthier head of hair.